AGTTeam/AGTTSite/content/guide/psp/4.playing-the-game/en.md

 **First-Time Setup:**
 1. Follow [the steps on vita.hacks](https://vita.hacks.guide/) to install custom firmware onto your PS Vita.
 2. Next, follow [these steps](https://vita.hacks.guide/adrenaline.html) to install Adrenaline.
-3. *OPTIONAL:* If you wish to use an SD2Vita adapter in order to expand your storage options, you will also need to install a plugin to redirect your PS Vita's main storage location.
-We recommend using [YAMT](https://vita.hacks.guide/yamt.html).

-### Transferring the patched ISO file to your PS Vita
+### Transferring the patched .iso file to your PS Vita

 **Transferring files via Cable:**
 1. Open VitaShell.
-(If the WiFi on the Vita is turned off, it will ask if you want to enable it - this is only necessary of you plan to use the wireless file transfer feature, otherwise it doesn't matter if off or on).
+(If the WiFi on your Vita is turned off, it will ask if you want to enable it - this is only necessary of you plan to use the wireless file transfer feature, otherwise it doesn't matter if off or on).
-2. Once VitaShell loads, press START.
-A menu will appear.
+2. Once VitaShell loads, press START to bring up the main settings.
 3. If you are using an SD2Vita, make sure the USB device option in the menu is set to SD2Vita.
-If not, select your primary storage device (Memory Card, if you only have an official Vita Memory Card for storage).
+If not, select your primary storage device (e.g. the Memory Card, if you only have an official Vita Memory Card for storage).
-4. Next, under SELECT button, choose USB.
+4. Change the "SELECT button" option to "USB".
 5. Press START again to close the menu.
 6. Press SELECT.
-You will now see a prompt on screen to connect via USB.
+You will now see a prompt on screen to connect your Vita to a computer via USB.
 Leave that prompt open, and do so.
-7. Now when you connect your Vita to PC via cable, it will show you all of your storage locations.
+7. Once connected, you should now be able to browse your Vita's files on your computer.
 8. Navigate to the ux0:/pspemu/ISO/ folder and copy the patched .iso you previously created to this folder.
 9. Be sure to Safely Remove Device from your computer before unplugging the USB cable, then press CIRCLE to leave the USB mode.

 **Transferring files via WiFi FTP:**
 1. Turn on WiFi on your PS Vita, and make sure that Airplane Mode is turned off.
-Your vita and computer should both be connected to the same WiFi network.
+Your Vita and computer should both be connected to the same WiFi network.
 2. Open VitaShell, then press START to bring up the main settings.
 3. Change the "SELECT button" option to "FTP", then press START to exit out of the main settings.
 Now, press SELECT.
 You should see a message with an FTP address, like this:
 `ftp://192.168.86.XX:1337`
 <br />The "XX" in the address above will be unique to the IP address your Vita is currently using.
-4. On your preferred FTP client (such as [WinSCP](https://winscp.net/eng/index.php) or [FileZilla](https://filezilla-project.org/) for Windows), start a new FTP connection.
+4. On your preferred FTP client (such as [WinSCP](https://winscp.net/eng/index.php) or [CyberDuck](https://cyberduck.io/)), start a new FTP connection.
 For the address, type in 192.168.86.XX (with "XX" being whatever is displayed on your Vita), and change the port to "1337".
-5. Press the connect button on your client, and when it asks you for a username and password, don't type anything and just press OK instead.
-You should now be connected, with access to all of your file system on the device.
+5. Press the connect button on your client.
+Use "guest" as the username and leave the  password field blank.
+You should now be connected and have access to all of your file system on the device.
 6. Navigate to the ux0:/pspemu/ISO/ folder and copy the patched .iso you previously created to this folder.
 It may take some time to complete.
-Ensure that your vita doesn't go to sleep during this process.
+Ensure that your Vita doesn't go to sleep during this process.
+7. Once the transfer is complete, press CIRCLE to close the FTP connection.

 ### Playing the game on Adrenaline:
 1. Open Adrenaline.